PrivbooksArticles

 Evidence, not theater

 Lenders and buyers ask for consistency: registers reconcile to statements, subledgers roll into the trial balance, and supporting detail ties to invoices.
 A portable ledger file supports that story when paired with your process — not when substituted for it.
-Start with Privbooks if you want double-entry machinery without cloud lock-in as the default posture.
+If you are evaluating lock-in risk more broadly, read data ownership vs hosted GLs.